alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

 {%
   slide
-  :deck => "ols_readme", :slide => 5,
+  filename="slide5.png"
-  :alt => "A station platform with a green cobbled edge and a black-and-white welcome mat.
+  alt="A station platform with a green cobbled edge and a black-and-white welcome mat.
 The welcome mat has a pattern of interspersed diamonds in different colours, and the word 'Welcome' in dark text at the centre.
-The green cobbled edge runs across the top of the image, and has the text 'What is a README?' overlaid in green."
+The green cobbled edge runs across the top of the image, and has the text 'What is a README?' overlaid in green." caption="Photo: Welcome mat at Tukila Station, by <a href="https://www.flickr.com/photos/sounderbruce/16544240269">SonderBruce on Flickr</a>.
+Used under CC BY-SA 2.0."
 %}
-  Photo: Welcome mat at Tukila Station, by <a href="https://www.flickr.com/photos/sounderbruce/16544240269">SonderBruce on Flickr</a>.
-  Used under CC BY-SA 2.0.
-{% endslide %}

 A previous OLS speaker likened a README to a welcome mat, and I like that analogy.